 So, let's do an exercise.
 How would you describe your organisation?
 What word can describe your company’s personality?
 Boring?
 Happy?
 Tense?
 Once you find the word that describes it best, think about why you chose that word and give some reasons to confirm your statement.
 Remember, your company has a personality and it is always possible to do something to improve the "personality traits" that prevent the company from advancing and improving.

 It's a matter of culture

 These "traits of personality" transcend the organisational culture.
 To have an organisational culture means your company follows a set of standards, beliefs and values that remain at the heart of an organisation.

-Edgar Schein, a US psychologist and great organisational culture expert, believes that there are three main components in the interpretation of organisational culture: artifacts, shared values, and basic assumptions.
+Edgar Schein, a US psychologist and great organisational culture expert, believes that there are three main components in the interpretation of organisational culture: artefacts, shared values, and basic assumptions.

-• Artifacts: visible processes and organisational structures.
+• Artefacts: visible processes and organisational structures.
 They are the languages and behaviours adopted by employees at a company, technology implemented in that company or the physical and social environment.

 • Shared values: These are the strategies, goals and philosophies of the organisation; That is, the justification for the actions taken by the company.
 These can be defined in documents, such as statutes and they aim to strengthen the sense of belonging to the organisation.